Faculty Frequently Asked Questions

 Can I ask for verification or documentation of a student's disability?

-No, it is the DRC's responsibility to collect the documentation and communicate with the faculty the needed accommodation.
+No, faculty should not request disability documentation.
+It is the DRC's responsibility to collect the documentation and communicate with the faculty the needed accommodation.
 It is recommended that faculty/staff do not accept documentation.

-Is a student required to tell me they have a disability?
+Is a student requires to tell me they have a disability?

 Will the DRC inform me anytime a student with a disability is in my class?